octovel/octask/README.md

-# TaskHuhApp
+# Octask
-This is the web and mobile app for TaskHuh
+This is the monorepo for Octask, it contains applications for the site, native apps, and the server app.